cavo789/blog/blog/2024/01/14/github-action/github-action.md

 tags: [docusaurus, github]
 enableComments: true
 ---
-# GitHub - Use Actions to deploy this blog

 ![GitHub - Use Actions to deploy this blog](/img/github_tips_social_media.jpg)

 The last two months, I was using a FTP automation script to deploy the blog on my FTP server.